integr8ly/installation/docs/monitoring/customisation.md

 ### CPU and memory monitoring

-Another useful metric is usually to check CPU and memory utilization and how it goes with set up pod limits on Kubernetes cluster.
+Another useful metric is usually to check CPU and memory utilisation and how it goes with set up pod limits on Kubernetes cluster.
 This requires CPU and memory limits for the pod to be set in the deployment config.

 _Note: Some service is running in `my-customservice` container_

-1) Create custom `PrometheusRule` CR
+1) Create yaml file `CustomMonitoringLimitsRules.yaml` and in there custom `PrometheusRule` CR:

 ```yaml
 apiVersion: monitoring.coreos.com/v1